bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 ### `#?#` *Was your prediction correct?
 Do you think we should also account for GC normalization in our differential ATAC analysis?
 Why/why not? - 3 pt*

-\#ANSWER: Yes, my prediction was correct and a similar pattern is once again observed in regions with very low or very high GC content.
-I believe that we do not need to apply GC normalization to account for GC-content effects in ATAC-seq analysis because loess normalization corrects sample-specific technical artifacts such as enzymatic cleavage effects, PCR bias, and duplicate reads.
-These factors are all related to GC content and can bias ATAC analyses, which are largely based on logFC metrics.
+\#ANSWER: Yes, my prediction was correct and a similar pattern is once again observed in regions with very low or very high GC content, where logFC appears to vary the most.
+I believe that we do not need to apply GC normalization to account for GC-content effects in this specific ATAC-seq analysis because any GC bias is consistent across all libraries and will thus cancel out.
+Furthermore, loess normalization helps in correcting sample-specific technical artifacts such as enzymatic cleavage effects, PCR bias, and duplicate reads.
+These factors are all related to GC content and can bias ATAC analysis, which is largely based on logFC metrics.
+However, in ATAC-seq analyses where the pctGC vs. logFC varies more prominantly between samples, a combination of normalization factors (e.g., TMM or loess approach in addition to a peak-based GC bias estimate that is calculated separately for each sample) should be applied.

 *We will leave GC normalization as an optional exercise, and will not actually do it here.*